Shirkanzilla/predictive-control-switch/README.md

 ## Repository Structure

-This repository consists of two main components:
+This repository consists of four main components:

-### 1. Dataset Generation & Model Training in /model-training/
+### 1. Dataset Generation in /Predictive Control-Switch/dataset_creation
 train_safe_agent.py is used to train a safe agent using PPOLag, which is used to measure the expected cost connected to a sample.

-With record_video.py, this safe agent can be recorded and sanity checked.

 In create_dataset.ipynb, a dataset is created, preprocessed, and saved.
 We do that for the "SafetyPointGoal1-v0" environment, but by changing the env, a dataset could be generated for a different task.

+### 3. Neural network training in /Predictive Control-Switch/neural_network_training
 In train_neural_network.ipynb, we train:
 - **A classifier**: To predict whether the expected cost is zero.
 - **A regression model**: To directly estimate the expected cost based on observations and actions, but only on non-zero samples.